DyversHands/www.DyversHands.com/_pages/auspice.md

     title: "The Launch"
     btn_label: "Read More…"
     btn_class: "btn--inverse"
-    excerpt: "A story game of leaving, the long dark, and taking root.
+    excerpt: "A story game of exodus, the long dark, and taking root.
 A people build a ship and cross the void from a home that can no longer hold them, carrying what they hope is enough to begin again.
 Three to five storytellers, one evening, no game master."
 ---

 <style>